Actions can’t be reversed

 What happens next?

-- You will be assigned a professionally trained CCP volunteer facilitator who will contact you to schedule time to meet with you and your family.
+- You will be assigned a professionally trained Advoz facilitator and volunteer who will contact you to schedule time to meet with you and your family.

 - When you meet with the facilitator, you will talk about the incident and how to address the harm that you caused in a way that involves you and the other person.